HathiTrust Rights Database

 Overview of requirements

-The repository must store and track rights information for each digitized volume in HathiTrust that are used by mechanisms such as the page-turner access system.
-Some of the challenges in doing this are a) modeling the rights information properly to ease maintenance, b) ensuring accuracy in the semantics of rights, and c) tracking the changes to rights information over time.
 Frequent updates to millions of records, changes to database structure that make the database unavailable for long periods, or subtle changes over time in the meaning of millions of access control rules are some of the consequences of a poor design.
 Complicating these challenges is the need for flexibility to accommodate different types of rights information and to develop new access rules, including those that come as a result of negotiations with publishers and manual copyright clearance.

 Philosophy

+Copyright is complex, and although there are good efforts in modeling and expressing copyright status information for library holdings, this project requires a practical and flexible approach.
+At best, any solution will be imprecise.
+We should expect this imprecision and hope to improve on the situation over time.
 The safest approach is, as much as possible, to base the rights database on simple, established copyright policy and terminology that is not likely to change.
 Attributes in the database should be deliberately defined in ways that are consistent with copyright policy.
-Using cataloging metadata, we can make a basic determination of rights by, for example, characterizing the publications as being either in the public domain or in copyright, being in-copyright but out-of-print and brittle, or being authoritatively copyright-orphaned.
+Using cataloging metadata, we can make a basic determination of rights by, for example, characterizing the publications as being either in the public domain or in copyright, or being in-copyright but out-of-print and brittle.
 Unfortunately, the exceptions to these general principles do not necessarily follow any sort of rule or pattern.

 Storage and Maintenance Strategy